AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/aai-query-service.md

 ## Access Query Service

-To access query service from within the Platform UI, start by selecting **[!UICONTROL Queries]** in the left navigation, then select the  **[!UICONTROL Browse]** tab.
+To access Query Service from within the Platform UI, start by selecting **[!UICONTROL Queries]** in the left navigation, then select the **[!UICONTROL Browse]** tab.
 A list of your previously saved queries is loaded.

 ![query service browse](./images/aai-query/query_tab.png)

 Next, select **[!UICONTROL Create query]** in the top-right corner.
-The query editor loads.
-Using the query editor you can begin to create queries using your scoring data.
+The Query Editor loads.
+Using the Query Editor you can begin to create queries using your scoring data.

 ![query editor](./images/aai-query/query_example.png)

+For more information on the Query Editor, visit the [Query Editor user guide](../../query-service/ui/user-guide.md).

 ## Query templates for attribution score analysis